C-Stein/node-milestones/02-db-driven-applications/exercises/0*-postgresql-intro.md

 ### Creating a Database with psql

-First, lets get familiar some basic commands.
+First, let's get familiar some basic commands.
 Run the following command in your prompt: `username=# \l`

 This will output a list of all of your PostgreSQL databases.

 ```
                         List of databases
   Name    |  Owner   | Encoding | Collate | Ctype |   Access privileges
 -----------+----------+----------+---------+-------+-----------------------
 postgres  | postgres | UTF8     | C       | C     |